Poh4/Litcove/README.md

 About project:
 -
-A simple books recommender system that provides the functionality to ask for books recommendations or search for them using various options.
+Books recommender system that provides the functionality to ask for books recommendations or search for them using various options.

 Main Functions:
 -